TheGatesOfParadise/GamifiedToDo/README.md

 3. To add a new todo -- on the main page click on the top right "+" button to add a new todo.
 When you are satisfied with your content, click "Add" button to it.
 If you click on "Back" button, the new todo will NOT be saved.

 On the ToDo Details page:
 You arrive at this page either by editing an existing todo or by clicking "+" to add a new todo.
-The "Add"/"Save" button is disabled unless you put in its Title and Due Date.
+The "Add"/"Save" button is disabled unless you put in its Title.
 The rest fields are optional.
 You can add a checklist item to your todo, it helps to divide a big todo to smaller tasks.

 How to earn coin:
 If you complete a todo before due date, based on difficulty level, you earn coins.
 Easy todo earns 1 coin, Medium todo earns 3 coins, Hard todo earns 5 coins.